 How to Become an English as a Second Language Teacher

-You'll still need your bachelor's degree, and it's even better if you have your master's degree, the BLS indicates.
-Even then, to land an ESL job, a graduate-level ESL certificate may be desirable.
-You can work on one through numerous online colleges, and many universities across the country offer ESL programs (sometimes referred to as TESOL, Teaching English to Speakers of Other Languages, or a TEFL, Teaching English as a Foreign Language) to their students.
+At minimum you must earn your bachelor's degree, and it's even better if you earn your master's degree, the BLS indicates.
+Even then, a graduate-level ESL certificate may be desirable.
+You can work on one through numerous online colleges, and many universities across the country offer ESL programs (sometimes referred to as TESOL, Teaching English to Speakers of Other Languages, or a TEFL, Teaching English as a Foreign Language,) to their students.

-The programs vary, taking anywhere from, say, 20 to 130 hours of coursework before graduating and getting your ESL certificate.
-Some ESL certificates don't require you to have taught before; other programs, especially the ones with fewer hours, are designed for people who have already completely a teacher's program and have obtained a license that enables them to teach in the state.
+The programs vary, taking anywhere from 20 to 130 hours of coursework to complete.
+Some ESL certificates don't require you to have taught before; other programs, especially the ones with fewer hours, are designed for people who have already completed a teacher's program and have obtained a license that enables them to teach in the state.

 Immigrants who live and work together in the U.S. may be less likely to build English-language skills.
 As researchers at Purdue University purport, this is because such 'enclaves' allow these new-comers to continue speaking their own language, making them less likely to reach out to gain skills for learning a new language.
 However, this is where the role of the adult ESL teacher can be important.
 These teachers can be an encouragement to immigrants who are doubtful about their ability to gain English literacy as well as have the capacity to make them feel welcomed and comfortable in a classroom.